SQLGeordie/ReadyDemo/README.md

 ### 1. Getting started with SQL Server in Container

 #### Introduction
 In this section you will run SQL Server in a container and connect to it with SSMS/Operational Studio.
-This is the most common way to get started with SQL Server in containers.
+This is the easiest way to get started with SQL Server in containers.

 #### Steps
-1. Run the following command in your terminal with your own password:
+1. Change the password in the command below and run it in your terminal:
 ```
 sudo docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=YourStrong!Passw0rd' \
       -p 1500:1433 --name sql1 \